Mage4564/RushilR_BSE_Portfolio/index.md

 # Smart Watch Project
-I am utilizing ESP32 Pico as well as several provided components including: IR Transmitter/receiver, an LED, Buzzer, two buttons, as well as an LCD screen.
-This enables me to customize the ESP32 Pico to act as a mini computer which can fit on my wrist.
-With proper coding, I am able to turn the ESP32 Pico into a functioning Smartwatch with several features.
-In addition, I decided to build a Bicycle Generator.
-This second project allows me to harvest electricity from the motion of the wheel which turns as power is generated from my legs.
+I am utilizing ESP32 Pico as well as several provided components including IR Transmitter/receiver, an LED, Buzzer, two buttons, as well as an LCD screen.
+This enables me to customize the ESP32 Pico to act as a mini-computer which can fit on my wrist.
+With proper coding, I am able to turn the ESP32 Pico into a functioning Smartwatch with several feature.
+In addition, I decided to build a Bicycle Generator to charge my Smartwatch.
+This second project allows me to harvest electricity from the wheel's motion which turns as power is generated from my legs.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|